 On top of reducing your property’s aesthetic appeal, tree stumps can be dangerous.
 The only ideal solution to the problems that stumps create is removing them.
 Maybe you are yet to remove the tree stumps in your home because you do not know the stump removal cost to expect.
 In this article, we will focus on showing you the Fresno stump removal cost estimates.
 We will also show you various factors which can increase or reduce the stump removal cost.

 It is always a good idea to let professionals deal with stump removal.
 This can help you avoid causing damage to your property or underground utilities.

-Quality Tree Care prices stump removal both by per diameter inch and per stump.
+Tree Service Fresno prices stump removal both by per diameter inch and per stump.
 The stump removal generally takes about an hour.
 The lowest price you should expect to pay for the stump removal is $100.
 The per diameter inch cost ranges between $2 and $5.
 The per stump charges will range between $60 and $350.
 This price is dependent on the size and location of the tree stump.
 To determine the size of the tree stump, it is always a good idea that you measure it at the widest point, close to the ground level.

 Apart from the stump size, Fresno stump removal cost varies depending on the age, accessibility, and the overall time the project will take.
 People who intend to remove multiple stumps often get a price break.
 The initial stump may cost about $100 to $150.
 Each additional stump may cost $50 each.

 Fresno Stump Grinding Rates

 On average, you should expect to spend approximately $200 on professional stump grinding.
 Professionals use a commercial grinder to get rid of the tree stump.
 The per diameter inch cost is usually $3.
 If you intend to have multiple stumps removed, you may have to spend $150 per hour.